background

 In other words, there are 63 days between when cash was invested in the process and when cash was returned to the company.

-Conceptually, the operating cycle is the number of days that it takes between when a company initially puts up cash to get (or make) stuff and getting the cash back out after you sold the stuff.
+Conceptually, the operating cycle is the number of days that it takes between when a company initially puts up cash to get (or make) stuff and getting the cash back out after you sell the stuff.

 Since companies often purchase inventory on credit, a related concept is the working capital cycle—often referred to as the “net operating cycle” or “cash conversion cycle”—which factors in credit purchases.